syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/RowDragAndDrop.md

 ## Cancel dragging of a particular row

-Dragging can be disabled for a particular row by handling the `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
-Refer following code sample to disable dragging for particular row.
+Dragging of a particular row can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}